bruits/maudit/website/content/docs/routing.md

   pub slug: String,
 }

-impl Page for Post {
+impl Route for Post {
   fn render(&self, ctx: &mut PageContext) -> String {
     let slug = ctx.params::<Params>().slug;
     format!("Hello, {}!", slug)
   }

-  fn routes(&self, ctx: &mut DynamicRouteContext) -> Routes<Params> {
+  fn pages(&self, ctx: &mut DynamicRouteContext) -> Routes<Params> {
-    vec![Route::from_params(Params {
+    vec![Page::from_params(Params {
       slug: "hello-world".to_string(),
     })]
   }
 }
 ```

-The struct used for the parameters must implement `Into<RouteParams>`, which can be done automatically by deriving the `Params` trait.
+The struct used for the parameters must implement `Into<PageParams>`, which can be done automatically by deriving the `Params` trait.
 The fields of the struct must implement the `Display` trait, as they will be converted to strings to be used in the final URLs and file paths.

 Like static routes, dynamic routes must be [registered](#registering-routes) in the `coronate` function in order for them to be built.